Shingles Painful Rash: Understanding the Varicella-Zoster Virus

 Viral Culture

-- A sample from the blister is tested.
+- A sample from the blister is tested to confirms VZV infection.

-- It is not always necessary for diagnosis.
+- This is not always necessary for diagnosis.

 Tzanck Smear